Former German Chancellor Helmut Kohl dies

 He began working in the CDU in 1947.
 He served in the Rhineland-Palatinate legislature from 1959 to 1976, and served as minister-president of the same state from 1969 to 1976.

-Kohl became chancellor of West Germany from 1982 and 1990 and became chancellor of Germany after reunification.
+He became chancellor of West Germany in 1982 and served until 1990, then became chancellor of Germany after reunification.

+His chancellorship was marked with centrist policies that stressed commitment to NATO and modest cuts in spending.

+After the Soviet Union relinquished control of Eastern Europe, Kohl launched his push for reunification, with constant reassurances to Western leaders that a united Germany posed no threat.